kavinx0/kavinx0/README.md

 It documents my learning, showcases practical skills, and highlights structured, well-documented projects.
 Just a little disclaimer, these projects are of my own personal undertaking and I will not be enlisting the help of any AI or copying any established projects.

+> "My heart and actions are utterly unclouded.
+They are all those of justice." – F.V.

 ## 🧭 Why This Git